sarmi2325/AI_Portfolio/README.md

 # AI Resume Portfolio

-A **modular chatbot** that answers questions about my resume using keyword-based retrieval (BM25/bmrank) and a comprehensive system prompt for context and fallback.
+Developed an intent-aware AI resume chatbot that classifies user queries and retrieves relevant resume content using a keyword-based BM25 retriever, ensuring precise and explainable context for each answer.
+Embedded core career and skills details directly into system prompts to provide fallback grounding and robust response handling, maintaining accuracy even for ambiguous or off-topic queries.
+Designed a hybrid Retrieval-Augmented Generation (RAG) system that balances efficiency and accuracy—with a clear upgrade path to semantic or embedding-based retrieval—enabling scalable, future-proof conversational AI
 Deployed with **Python, Flask, and Gunicorn** on Render.

 ## 📸 Screenshot